Mauitron/Nixian-Jump/README.md

 # Nixian-Jump Documentation!
 ![output_optimized](https://github.com/user-attachments/assets/90d34450-7416-4174-8a1d-d575c9b5de32)

 If you like this tool, why not [Buy Me a Coffee](https://buymeacoffee.com/charon0)☕

 ## Overview
 # Nixian Jump - NixOS Configuration Navigator

 Nixian Jump is a navigation tool for NixOS configuration files that provides a hierarchical menu interface for quickly jumping to different sections of your configuration.
-It works with any editor that supports line number navigation, with specific optimizations for Helix.
+It works with any editor that supports line number navigation, it was designed for the Helix text editor originally.

 ## Requirements